 Tom Spooner is 49 years old, and lives in Whispering Pines, North Carolina.
 When he was 20 years old, he enlisted in the United States Army in 1990.
-Growing up, all he ever wanted to do was join the military.
-Furthermore, his grandfather was a World War II veteran and his uncle was a Vietnam War veteran.
+Growing up, all he ever wanted to do was to join the military.
+Furthermore, his grandfather was a World War II veteran, and his uncle was a Vietnam War veteran.

 Spooner excelled in the Army immediately beginning in basic training, and enjoyed the camaraderie that came with being in the military.

 “I felt like I was a part of something greater than me,” Spooner told The Epoch Times.